 the medicine.
 Understand when and how you should take it.
 Find out about possible

-side effects and what you should do about them.
-Many pharmacists provide computer
+side effects and what to do about them.
+Many pharmacists provide computer printouts

-printouts with general information about medicines.
-This includes when and how often
+with general information about medicines.
+This includes when and how often to take

-to take them, whether to take them on a full or empty stomach, and other important
+them, whether to take them on a full or empty stomach, and other important information.

 Talk with your healthcare provider or pharmacist as soon as possible if you're not